 If you suffer an injury while working on an oil rig platform, seek the expertise of skilled oilfield explosion attorneys at J. Gonzalez in McAllen, Texas.

-The latest statistics from the Census of Fatal Occupational Injuries (2017) reveal the top 6 causes of fatal injury in the workplace followed by the number of injuries that occured:
+The latest statistics from the Census of Fatal work Injuries (2021) reveal the top 6 causes of fatal injury in the workplace followed by the number of injuries that occurred:

 Risk Factors of Jobs in Oil and Gas Industry